-And, using the People Finder on 192.com, you can search the Electoral Rolls from 2002 onwards.
-You can do both basic searches (with only a surname and location) or more advanced searches (using your friend's age range or the name of a person who they live with, for example).
+If your friend is in the UK, then People Finder on 192.com, is a good place to start.
+It allows you to search the Electoral Rolls from 2002 onwards with only a surname and location or to do more advanced searches (using your friend's age or the name of a person who they live with, for example).

 How to find old friends on Facebook

-As you start typing, you'll be given suggestions in a drop-down menu.
-These are created based on your profile information; for example, it's more likely to suggest people from your own city or school.
-So, the search will be more fine-tuned the more details Facebook has about you.
-By choosing 'See all results', you can also filter the results to show only 'People'.
+As you start typing, you'll be given suggestions for people matches in a drop-down menu.
+These are based on your profile, so, for example, you’re more likely to get suggestions from your own city or school (if you have given Facebook this information).
+By choosing 'See all results', you can also filter results to show only 'People'.

-Facebook will offer you suggestions of people you may know, based on factors such as how many mutual friends you have.
+Facebook suggests people you might know, based on factors like how many friends you have in common.

-To view your recommendations, select the 'Friend Requests' button (resembles two people).
+To view your recommendations, select the 'Friend Requests' button (it resembles two people).
 For each suggestion, you can either 'Add Friend' or 'Remove'.
-By choosing the latter, it will be replaced by a new suggestion.
+When you ‘remove’ you will be given new suggestions.

 Invite friends to Facebook

 If turns out your friend isn’t on Facebook but you have an email address for them, you could always send them an invitation to join.
 Simply type in their email address and click 'Invite Friend'.